Sitravatinib

 Sitravatinib (MGCD516) is an experimental drug for the treatment of cancer.
 It is a small molecule inhibitor of multiple tyrosine kinases.

 Sitravatinib is being developed by Mirati Therapeutics.

-Ongoing phase II trials include a trial for liposcarcoma, a combination trial for non-small cell lung cancer, and a combination trial with nivolumab for renal cell carcinoma.
+Ongoing phase II trials include a trial for liposarcoma, a combination trial for non-small cell lung cancer, and a combination trial with nivolumab for renal cell carcinoma.
 Sitravatinib is being evaluated in ongoing trials in patients with advanced non-small cell lung cancer, including in a combination trial with nivolumab in those who are resistant to checkpoint inhibitor therapy, and certain patients who are naïve to checkpoint inhibitor therapy.